MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-work-location-in-teams.md

 ## User settings to edit location sharing

-By default, setting user work location is an opt in experience.
-By setting up work location, users enable anyone in the organization to view this information.
-If the user chooses to set different sharing controls on the work location, see how to update privacy settings in Outlook mailbox settings.
+By default, setting the user work location is an opt-in experience.
+By setting up work locations, users enable anyone in the organization to view this information.
+If the user chooses to set different sharing controls on a work location, see how to update privacy settings in Outlook mailbox settings.

 ## See also